German Chocolate Cheesecake is a showstopper! With its luscious chocolate center and ooey-gooey coconut-pecan topping, it truly is a decadent dessert.

 - 2 packages (8 ounces, each) cream cheese, softened

 - 1 cup (6 ounces) semisweet chocolate chips, melted and cooled

 - 5 eggs, lightly beaten

 - 1 teaspoon almond extract

 - 1 teaspoon vanilla extract

 - 1/3 cup packed brown sugar

 - In a small bowl, combine graham cracker crumbs and brown sugar; stir in butter.

-- Press onto the bottom and 1 inch up the sides of springform pan, place pan on a baking sheet.
+- Press onto the bottom and 1 inch up the sides of a springform pan, and place the pan on a baking sheet.

-- Bake in a preheated 350 degrees F oven for 10 minutes, remove from oven and cool.
+- Bake in a preheated 350 degrees F oven for 10 minutes, remove from the oven, and cool.

 - In a large bowl, beat cream cheese until smooth.

 - Beat in the chocolate, brown sugar and cocoa.

 - Add eggs; beat on low speed just until combined.
 Stir in extracts.
 Pour into crust.